 Access right Description Read The user or group can access the content as a reader; otherwise the content is invisible.
 Create The user or group can create content under the content item on which this right is set.
 Change The user or group can access the content to modify it.
 Typically, Create and Change are set together but there may be cases where you want someone to modify created content (but not create their own content), or vice versa.
 Delete The user or group can delete the content.
 Publish The user or group can publish the content.
-Administer The user or group can set access rights and language properties on individual content items from edit view for content given this access.

-Access right Description Note: This does not provide access to admin view.
-To access admin view, you need to be a member of the WebAdmins group, see Built-in user groups).
+Access right Description The user or group can create and edit approval sequences , and set access rights and language properties on individual content items from edit view for content given this access.
+Administer Note: This does not provide access to admin view.
+To access admin view, you need to be a member of the WebAdmins group, see Built-in user groups ).